Hawkman: Carter Hall

 In the days of ancient Egypt, Prince Khufu is engaged in a feud with his rival, the Egyptian priest Hath-Set.
 The priest eventually captures both Khufu and his consort Chay-Ara, and kills them using a cursed dagger of Nth metal.
-Millennia later, in 1940, Khufu is reincarnated as American archaeologist Carter Hall, Chay-Ara as Shiera Saunders, and Hath-Set as scientist Anton Hastor.
+Millennia later, in 1940, Khufu is reincarnated as American archaeologist Carter Hall, Chay-Ara as Shiera Sanders, and Hath-Set as scientist Anton Hastor.
 After touching the same Nth Metal dagger used to kill Khufu, Carter regains the memories of his former life and realizes Hastor is the reincarnation of his ancient foe.
 When Hastor kidnaps Shiera, using a magic spell to draw her to his lair, Hall uses his newly-refound memories to craft a gravity-defying belt using Nth metal and a winged costume to become Hawkman.
 Carter successfully rescues Shiera, Anton is killed by electrocution, and Carter and Saunders begin a romantic relationship.

-Carter Hall and Shiera Saunders had a son together, named Hector Hall, who grew up to also have a superheroic identity as Silver Scarab and later adopted the mantle of Dr. Fate.
-Hector Hall was a member of the superhero groups Infinity Inc. and the JSA, where he served alongside his father.
+Carter Hall and Shiera Sanders had a son together, named Hector Hall, who grew up to also have a superheroic identity as Silver Scarab and later adopted the mantle of Doctor Fate.
+Hector was a member of the superhero groups Infinity Inc. and the JSA, where he served alongside his father.

 Katar Hol

 Katar Hol is an honored police officer on his homeworld of Thanagar.
-Along with his wife Shayera, they use the anti-gravity belts and their wings to fly and fight criminals.
+Along with his wife Shayera, they use anti-gravity belts and their wings to fly and fight criminals.
 These were the tools of an elite police unit tasked to track and apprehend the most dangerous criminals.
-The pair were sent to Earth in 1961 to capture the shape-shifting criminal Byth.
+The pair were sent to Earth in 1961 to capture the shapeshifting criminal Byth Rok.
 Following this mission, they elected to remain on Earth to work with authorities in the United States and learn human police methods.
 The two adopted covers as a pair of museum curators, Carter and Shiera Hall, and acted publicly as the second Hawkman and the second Hawkgirl (later Hawkwoman).

 Although initially depicted as surviving the Crisis on Infinite Earths intact, Katar Hol was rebooted just a few years afterwards in a prestige-format miniseries named Hawkworld, by Timothy Truman.
 A regular ongoing series of the same name followed, with writer John Ostrander joining Truman.
 Katar Hol, a young police officer on the planet Thanagar, rebels against the oppressive system of his planet and is sent into exile.
-He later escapes and uncovers a renegade police captain Byth.
+He later escapes and uncovers a renegade police captain Byth Rok.
 As a result, he is reinstated into the force, given a new partner, Shayera Thal, and sent on a mission on Earth, where he is the third Hawkman.

 In DC's The New 52 universe, Hawkman is Katar Hol but uses the name Carter Hall.